SopiaLee/sopia-lee-capstone-api/README.md

 # To run the backend server,

-1. "npx nodemon: in terminal (do not need to change directory)
+1. "npx nodemon" in terminal (do not need to change directory)

 # To run the frontend,